AlexandreDecan/sismic/docs/index.rst

 Use GitHub's integrated services to contribute suggestions and feature requests for this library or to report bugs.

-You can cite the research article describing the method and techniques supported by Sismic using:
+You can cite the research article (`PDF <https://decan.lexpage.net/files/SOSYM-2018.pdf>`_) describing the method and techniques supported by Sismic using:

 .. code::